Tools

 CommCare

-Dimagi is a global social enterprise that powers impactful frontline work through scalable digital solutions and services.
-Dimagi’s flagship product, CommCare, is used in over 130 countries across the globe to support over a million frontline workers serving over 400 million people through 3000+ projects.
-Drawing on its two-decade experience supporting governments and nonprofits, Dimagi has developed the Integrated Campaign Solution – a comprehensive and adaptable set of digital tools designed to support various health campaigns.
-The solution works fully offline with features such as geo-location enabled enumeration; supply chain management with focus on stock outs and stock reconciliation; campaign worker management with worker registration, payment and training attendance tracking; self-paced digital training; clinical case management for accurate diagnosis, treatment and follow-up; campaign delivery at community and facility levels; community engagement through SMS and chatbots; advance reporting and analytics and integrations with national health system such as DHIS2.
+CommCare is one of the products of Dimagi, a global social enterprise that does impactful frontline work through scalable digital solutions and services.
+Their flagship product, CommCare, is used in over 130 countries across the globe to support over a million frontline workers serving over 400 million people through more than 3,000 projects.
+Drawing on its two-decade experience supporting governments and nonprofit organizations, Dimagi has developed the Integrated Campaign Solution – a comprehensive and adaptable set of digital tools designed to support various health campaigns.
+The solution works fully offline with features such as geo-location enabled enumeration; supply chain management with focus on stock-outs and stock reconciliation; campaign worker management with worker registration, payment and training attendance tracking; self-paced digital training; clinical case management for accurate diagnosis, treatment and follow-up; campaign delivery at community and facility levels; community engagement through SMS and chatbots; advanced reporting and analytics and integrations with national health systems such as DHIS2.

 • Facility and community level distribution